 SLO Assessment Cycle

 Determine SLOs, teach, assess, review and discuss, and implement changes if needed.
+One year is an assessment year followed by a year for analysis of SLO data.

 There are several ACCJC recommendations about SLOs that the college must respond to in the next 3 years: